 THERE IS NO STATE PARK FEE, SINCE THIS LOCATION IS ON PRIVATE LAND.

 The address to load into your GPS to get there is:

 7481 74th St, Meriden, KS 66512

 When you get near, just follow the big yellow “Trail Race” signs to parking at the start of the event.

 Chip timing will be used for all event distances.

 The course is run completely on 100% single-track trails in a hardwood forest, with not much elevation gain or loss.
 This trail is rocky and technical!
 There are occasional views of Lake Perry, during the race.

-An additional Packet Pickup location might be held prior to the race...TBA.
-There is always a packet pickup on the day of the race at the race location, as well as late registration.
+Packet Pickup is on the day of the race at the race location, starting at 7 AM, (as well as late registration).

 Staffed aid stations will be stocked with gels, HEED sports-drink and real food.

 There are also un-staffed water-only aid stations (without cups) for each distance.
 Entrants in ALL DISTANCES must carry a hydration device or water bottle, since there are no cups at the unstaffed water stations.